Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Physical)
 Effect: If this Attack hits, the target is also affected by [Purge](#purge) at no additional cost.
 Description: You neutralize a foe's advantages by striking them.
 This could represent counter spell runes drawn onto your weapon, a punch that disrupts the target's concentration, or similar techniques.

+#### Push Through
+Auxiliary
+Action: Counter
+Prerequisites: None
+Range: None
+Targets: Self
+Trigger: You hit 0 HP
+Cost: None (but see Special)
+Effect: Note how much damage beyond 0 HP the triggering damage would do, referred to as the overkill damage.
+Make an [Endure](#endure) check with a target of 10 + the overkill damage.
+On success, you instead fall to 1 HP.
+Special: You roll on the [Injury Type Table](#injury-type-table) when you use this Ability.

 #### Radiant Bolt
 Spell [Elemental] [Light] [Healing]